natema/ema-webpage/index.md

 ### Research

-I'm interested in machine learning and artificial intelligence, with a focus on theoretical questions about the role of communication in multi-agent systems and sparsity in artificial neural networks.
+I'm interested in machine learning and artificial intelligence, with a focus on theoretical aspects of multi-agent systems and artificial neural networks.
 I give a quick overview of my research [here](/research/).

 [UCA]: http://univ-cotedazur.fr